cwoac/TTS-Manager/README.md

 Listing, export and import all should work.
 Note that old-style mods (`.cjc` files) are *not* supported.

-To export a mod, you must have downloaded *all* assets.
+To export a mod, you ideally should have downloaded *all* assets.
 Opening a mod in Tabletop Simulator is usually enough, but make sure you have taken something out of every bag in the mod.
 If anything is missing, then the tool will tell you.
+TTS Manager can attempt to download the files for you, but this feature is very new.

 ## Quickstart
 ### GUI